schmoelder/diss/doc/01_introduction/00_index.md

 % Approach
 To address these limitations, a modular framework for the efficient modeling, simulation and optimization of advanced chromatographic processes was developed for this work.
-The framework systematically separates process configuration, simulation, evaluation, and optimization into interchangeable components.
+The framework implements a modular architecture where process configuration, simulation, evaluation, and optimization exist as independent components that can be developed, tested, and exchanged separately.
-This design enables independent development and exchange of physico-chemical models, numerical solvers, process configurations, and optimization algorithms.
+This design enables flexible combination of physico-chemical models, numerical solvers, process configurations, and optimization algorithms.

 The software is implemented in an object-oriented paradigm in the programming language **Python**.
 It provides an interface to **CADET-Core**, which serves as the primary solver within the framework; however, the architecture is sufficiently flexible to accommodate alternative solvers.